 Complaints - Non-Domestic Animals

 Wildlife are a natural occurrence and the Woodbury Police Department responds if the animal is an immediate threat to safety.
-If you need assistance with wildlife removal please visit the Minnesota Department of Natural Resources for more information or contact a local wildlife removal service.
+If you need assistance with wildlife removal please visit the Minnesota Department of Natural Resources website for more information or contact a local wildlife removal service.

 Licenses are required in Woodbury for all dogs six months and older.
 Sometimes dogs wander or become lost.
 The license tag helps animal control officers locate the owner.
-Visit the dog license page for more information.
+Visit the Dog License page for more information.

 More information about animal ordinances can be found in Chapter 5 of the City Code.
+For additional information or if you have any questions, please contact the Police Department at 651-714-3600 or by email.